 Online Application Deadline

-By this date, applicants must have initiated an online application and paid the application fee.
+January 15, 2021 (11:59 pm Eastern Time) – By this date, applicants must have initiated their online application and paid the application fee.

-Applicants to the Department of Geography and Planning must first apply to the School of Graduate Studies (SGS) through the online admissions application which is housed on a secure server in the University of Toronto.
-Your application will be considered only after you have entered your personal and academic information in the online application, submitted the application fee and submitted all required documents.
+Applicants must apply through the School of Graduate Studies (SGS) Online Admissions Application which is housed on a secure server in the University of Toronto.
+Your application will be considered only after you have entered your personal and academic information in the online application, paid the application fee and submitted all required supporting documents.
 This includes letters of reference submitted online by referees and transcripts.
 All documentation must be received at the Department of Geography by the deadline.

 - When completing “Program of Study” information, you may leave the “Area of Study” section blank.
 If you choose to indicate area of study, enter keywords or a sentence describing your proposed research topic.

-- Pay the application fee of $120 Canadian.
+- Pay the application fee of $125 Canadian.
 This fee is non-refundable.
 The School of Graduate Studies must receive your application fee before the Department of Geography and Planning will review your application.
-When you have submitted the fee you will be able to check the status of your application.
-The application fee can be paid online by VISA or Mastercard.
-This payment method is secure as the transaction is handled by Mirapay, a third party authorized by VISA and Mastercard.
-Mirapay provides the School of Graduate Studies with payment confirmation only.
-SGS and the University of Toronto will not have access to your credit card information.
+The application fee can be paid online by VISA or MasterCard.
+The system will not accept Visa debit or MasterCard debit, and the payment cannot be made by wire transfer.
 Please note that the process requires that popup blockers on your web browser be disabled.

 Three letters of reference are required.
-References from university instructors are preferred but employer references (or others) are acceptable if the writer is in a position to evaluate your academic abilities and preparation for graduate studies.
-The University will contact your referees by email to complete their reference using an online web-based form once you have paid your application fee – please ensure you confirm your referees’ availability before providing their contact information.
+References from university instructors are preferred but employer references (or others) may be acceptable if the writer is in a position to evaluate your academic abilities and preparation for graduate studies.

 100 St. George Street, Room 5047